ZeitgeberH/patchview/docs/introduction.rst

 *Plotting multiple trace*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Multiple sweeps (indicated by differnt colors) from a a single series.
+Multiple sweeps (indicated by different colors) from a a single series.
 Colors lines for Stimuli traces match with that of voltage traces.

 .. image:: resources/images/pasedavian_002_multTraces.png